 Vincent brings with him a wealth of experience.
 After seven years working for the Economic Development Unit in Islington and Business Link London advising start-ups and expanding small-to-medium businesses, he had five years as Group Head (Strategy and Quality Control) in an International Bank.
 Vincent worked for a project funded by Business Link Birmingham before spending another five years with a consultancy arm of University of Wolverhampton as Business Improvement Manager.

 Vincent went back into management consultancy in 2011 and is now an Associate at SCA Management Consultancy limited.
 He is an active community leader and a member of OFNC, a Christian charity that has raised awareness and funds for sickle cell patients.
 Vincent is married with two children.

 Nigel is a strong supporter of the arts with particular interest in film, music and dance.
 He is a long-standing member of BAFTA.

 In his professional life, Nigel is a Partner in the national law firm, Freeths.
 Based in Birmingham and specialising in commercial law, he regularly advises performers and producers working in the arts and leisure sector.
 Nigel has served on a number of boards before joining ACE.

 Maretha has always worked with young people and is passionate about educating through the arts.
-During seven years as a freelance drama specialist and Youth Theatre Director for the Birmingham REP, she assisted organisations to deliver high quality performances, workshops, leisure events, consultation and training events.
+During seven years as a freelance drama specialist and Youth Theatre Director for Birmingham REP, she assisted organisations in delivering high quality performances, workshops, leisure, consultation and training events.